Qfusion/qfusion/index.md

 - Fully open-source under the GPLv2 and easy to mod
 - Runs on Linux, OS X, Windows and Android (in development)
 - Modern and fast OpenGL 3.0 and OpenGL ES 3.0 renderer, running in a dedicated program thread
+- Realtime lighting and shadows via omnidirectional and cascaded shadow maps
-- <a href="http://librocket.com/wiki/documentation">User Interface</a> based on XHTML/CSS standards with support for remote content
+- Scriptable <a href="http://librocket.com/wiki/documentation">User Interface</a> based on XHTML/CSS standards with support for remote content
 - Support for vertex and skeletal animation
+- HDR & Bloom support with configurable color correction profiles
+- Fullscreen Anti-Aliasing support in the form of MSAA or FXAA
 - Powerful multiplayer & eSports features (global stats, friend lists, IRC, TV-server, etc.)
 - Ready to go FPS example gametype scripts from Warsow
 - Multithreaded sound mixer design